krummacker/MemoryHog/README.md

 # MemoryHog
-Eats up physical memory so that the system begins swapping
+Eats up physical memory so that the system begins swapping.